elsewhat/thinkweek-dparnas-2024/docs/modernizing/index.md

-The background for this thought experiment is the renwal of large enterprise solutions with outdated technology and plenty of technical debt.
+The background for this thought experiment is the renewal of large enterprise solutions with outdated technology and plenty of technical debt.
 Typically, such solutions will take years to modernize with a traditional approach and have high complexity and risk.

 I believe it's possible to use LLMs in to speed up this modernization process.

-The key is to break it down in smaller well-defined agentic with intermediate ouput in both structured and unstructred form.
+The key is to break it down in smaller well-defined agentic workflows with intermediate ouput in both structured and unstructred form.

 Let's do a thought experiment to modernize an example enterprise solution with a long history.
 The business logic is primarily in PL/SQL stored procedures in Oracle.